 Re-think your outlook

-Some have found this “pause” to be just what they needed – you may find that too.
-This can be a time to reflect and find your purpose, or you may find it’s a time to re-connect with those who are close to you.
-It may be a time to slow down and actively listen and give quality time to your loved ones and dedicate time to projects you’ve been putting off.
+Some people find stressful situations and crises a reason to “pause” and reflect – you may find that too.
+It might be a time to find your purpose, or you may find it’s a time to re-connect with those who are close to you.
+It may be a time to slow down and actively listen and give quality time to your loved ones.

 Live in the now